kryptogo/jobs/README.md

 - Experience with data-driven statistical or machine learning methods
     - Strong preference for hands-on experience with TensorFlow or similar frameworks
 - Experience in querying complex schemas and relational databases

+#### Software Engineer - Frontend

+Develop high quality website for COBINHOOD

+- 2+ years of front end working experience
+- Solid knowledge on HTML5, CSS3, JavaScript (ES6+), and webpack
+- Familiar with React and Redux
+- Familiar with RESTful APIs and WebSocket
+- Experience in SVG, canvas graphics, and D3.js (optional)
+- Experience in reactive programming, RxJS (optional)
+- Experience in Web UI/UX design (optional)
+- Passionate with new technologies

 #### Software Engineer - iOS